startinglinevc/Overview/Quarterly Letters.md

 Overall, fund performance is ahead of where we expected to be nine months into a brand new early stage fund.
 Early outperformance has been driven solely by our $1m seed bet into Cameo, and we are hopeful to see additional paper (unrealized) gains over the coming 6-12 months in that position given the stream of inbound interest in their business.

-[redacted] have also been fielding inbound interest, with Unchained planning to go back to mark in mid-Q2.
+[redacted] have also been fielding inbound interest, with [redacted] planning to go back to mark in mid-Q2.
 We had not modeled out any gains (realized or unrealized) this early in our fund cycle, but feel blessed to have early momentum.

 **DEALS WON %**